 Yamaha has an extensive reputation for quality gear.
 The HS5 is another great 5-inch studio monitor that is aimed at professionals.
 With a flat response, it makes identifying mistakes in your mixes easier.

-- Excellent for mixing and mastering music thanks to a flat response.
+- Excellent for mixing and mastering music, thanks to a flat response.

-- The low end is underwhelming which will disappoint bass lovers.
+- The low end is underwhelming, which will disappoint bass lovers.

 Should You Buy?

-They prove that even though they are entry-level they can still provide solid sound at a reasonable price.
-They aren’t perfect and die-hard audiophiles will quickly spot where they fall flat compared to more expensive models.
-But, for the home DJ studio, these do a very good job.
+I’ll admit this monitor is not perfect, and die-hard audiophiles will quickly spot where they fall flat compared to more expensive models.
+But, for a small home studio, these do a very good job.
 The clear and flat sound is enough for accurate mixing while allowing you to save some money along the way.